insure logo

 Does your vehicle model affect car insurance rates in South Dakota?

-For example, full coverage for a Honda Accord LX costs $2,974 per year in South Dakota, while the average premium for a Honda CR-V is $2,387 – a difference of $587.
+For example, full coverage for a Honda Accord LX costs $2,974 per year in South Dakota, while a Honda CR-V averages $2,387 – a difference of $587.

 Does your car’s model year affect insurance rates in South Dakota?